ActiveDirectoryManagementFramework/ActiveDirectoryManagementFramework.github.io/documentation/components/domain/groupmemberships.md

 ## Example Configuration

-This example configuration shows the default configuration for the `Administrators` group in a newly installed domain:
+This example configuration shows the default configuration for the `Administrators` group in a newly installed domain.
+It also shows SID based name resolution, as organizations may rename the account and active directory environments might have localization-specific names.
+(Theoretically, Domain Admins and Enterprise Admins could have both also been defined by SID)

 ```json
 [